David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **Allegation:** Claims that soliciting public opinion on the 14th Party Congress draft documents is "formalistic," "fake democracy," or "demagogic"; asserts the documents are "copied," "clichéd," and "ignore limitations."
 * Soliciting opinions is organized systematically, widely, and substantively (including via the VNeID app), demonstrating the Party's receptiveness and the people's mastery.
 * The documents are built on scientific foundations, looking straight at the truth, acknowledging limitations, and proposing strategic breakthroughs for the new era.
+* Authorities proactively identify and fight against elements who "borrow" the guise of feedback to spread distorted views (such as demanding pluralism or depoliticizing the military) to sabotage the Congress.
 * Denying the value of the documents is a tactic to lower the Party's prestige and sabotage the Congress.

 **18. On Populism:**